himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 <div class="caption">Joplin GUI window (in 'split mode')</div>
 </center>

-The past few years, I have used [fastmail](https://www.fastmail.com) for my personal email.
-While researching Joplin, I learned that I could sync the notes to my fastmail account's WebDav server.
-I wasn't using any of my account's file storage, so I figured I might as well.
+While researching Joplin, I learned that I could sync notes to the WebDav server on the [fastmail](https://www.fastmail.com) account I use for email.
+I wasn't using any of the account's file storage, so I figured I this would be a good way to get use out of a service I'm already paying for.
 It works great!

 ### What I like
 #### Syncs on *all* my devices